2026 FIFA World Cup qualification – UEFA second round

-The UEFA second round of the qualification tournament for the 2026 FIFA World Cup, also known as the UEFA play-offs, will be contested by sixteen teams from the UEFA segment of qualifying.
-The play-offs will determine the final four European teams that will join the twelve group winners at the World Cup in Canada, Mexico and the United States.
-The twelve runners-up from the UEFA first round groups will participate in the play-offs, along with four teams based on the 2024–25 UEFA Nations League interim overall ranking.
+The UEFA second round of the qualification tournament for the 2026 FIFA World Cup, also known as the UEFA play-offs or European play-offs, was contested by sixteen teams from the UEFA segment of qualifying.
+The play-offs determined the final four European teams that joined the twelve group winners at the World Cup in Canada, Mexico and the United States.
+The twelve runners-up from the UEFA first round groups participated in the play-offs, along with four teams based on the 2024–25 UEFA Nations League interim overall ranking.
 The teams were divided into four paths, each containing four teams, with each play-off path featuring two single-leg semi-finals and one single-leg final.
-The twelve matches will take place in March 2026.
+The twelve matches took place on 26 and 31 March 2026.

+Bosnia and Herzegovina, the Czech Republic, Sweden and Turkey qualified for the final tournament.

 Format

 The play-off format was confirmed by the UEFA Executive Committee during their meeting in Nyon, Switzerland, on 28 June 2023.
-The play-offs will depend, in part, on results from the 2024–25 UEFA Nations League, although to a lesser degree than play-offs of the UEFA Euro 2024 qualifying tournament.
+The play-offs participants depended, in part, on results from the 2024–25 UEFA Nations League, although to a lesser degree than play-offs of the UEFA Euro 2024 qualifying tournament.

-The twelve runners-up from the first round (group stage) will be joined by four Nations League group winners that finished outside the top two of their qualifying group, based on the 2024–25 UEFA Nations League interim overall ranking.
+The twelve runners-up from the first round (group stage) were joined by four Nations League group winners that finished outside the top two of their qualifying group, based on the 2024–25 UEFA Nations League interim overall ranking.
 The sixteen teams were split into four play-off paths, each containing four teams.
-Each play-off path will feature two single-leg semi-finals on 26 March, and one single-leg final on 31 March 2026.
+Each play-off path featured two single-leg semi-finals on 26 March, and one single-leg final on 31 March 2026.
 In the semi-finals, the fixtures of each path were drawn after the first round concluded using four seeding pots, with the Pot 1 team hosting the Pot 4 team and the Pot 2 team hosting the Pot 3 team.
 The host of each path final was decided by a draw between the two semi-final pairings.
-The winner of the four path finals will qualify for the 2026 FIFA World Cup in Canada, Mexico and the United States.
+The winner of the four path finals qualified for the 2026 FIFA World Cup in Canada, Mexico and the United States.

-The play-offs will be played in single-leg knockout matches.
-If scores are level at the end of normal time, 30 minutes of extra time is played, where each team is allowed to make a sixth substitution.
-If the scores remain tied, a penalty shoot-out is used to determine the winner.
+The play-offs were played in single-leg knockout matches.
+If scores were level at the end of normal time, 30 minutes of extra time was played, where each team was allowed to make a sixth substitution.
+If the scores remained tied, a penalty shoot-out was used to determine the winner.